On the existence of shadow prices for optimal investment with random endowment: Introduction

-Instead of studying the the dual optimizer, Loewenstein \cite{Loe00} constructed shadow markets directly from the derivatives of dynamic primal value functions under no-short-selling constraints.
-This argument is based on the existence of the constrained primal solution, which was a hypothesis assumed by \cite{Loe00} but has been indeed obtained by Benedetti et al.~\cite{BCKMK13} when they applied Loewenstein's approach in a different version of Kabanov's multi-currency model.
+Instead of studying the dual optimizer, Loewenstein \cite{Loe00} constructed shadow markets directly from the derivatives of dynamic primal value functions under no-short-selling constraints.
+This argument is based on the existence of the constrained primal solution, which was a hypothesis assumed by \cite{Loe00} but has been affirmed by Benedetti et al.~\cite{BCKMK13} when they applied Loewenstein's approach to a similar problem with Kabanov's multi-currency model.

-In this paper, we consider a num\'eraire-based utility maximization problem with proportional transaction costs and random endowment under no-short-selling constraints.
-First, we are inspired by the argument in \cite[Section 3.3]{Sch04LN} to prove the existence of constrained primal solutions.
-Then, assuming the agent is endowed with a positive random endowment rather than a deterministic initial wealth, we follow the lines of \cite{Loe00, BCKMK13} to construct a shadow price directly from the primal solution.
+In this paper, we consider on the one hand a num\'eraire-based utility maximization problem with constant proportional transaction costs and random endowment under no-short-selling constraints.
+In contrast to \cite{BY15}, our method is to study straight away the primal problem without the formulation of the dual problem.
+First, we are inspired by \cite[Section 3.3]{Sch04LN} and prove the existence of constrained primal solutions.
+Second, under the assumption that the agent is endowed with a positive random endowment rather than a deterministic initial wealth, we follow the lines of \cite{Loe00, BCKMK13} to construct a shadow price directly from the primal solution.
+Comparing with \cite{BY15}, our result aims to prove the existence of a classical shadow price process instead of the sandwiched one and moreover the regularity conditions assumed in \cite{BY15} on the random endowment is removed.
 On the other hand, we discuss the existence of shadow prices when the constraints are violated and the random endowment is allowed to be negative.
 We provide an example in the Black-Scholes framework with a constructive random endowment.
-In this example, shadow prices exist (but are not unique) and can be explicitly defined.
+In this example, shadow prices exist and can be explicitly defined.

 This paper is organized as follows.
-In Section 2, we introduce notations and the formulation of the utility maximization problem under proportional transaction costs with random endowment.
-Section 3 presents our main result, i.e., the existence of shadow prices under the no-short-selling constraint, which will be proved in Section 4.
-Next, we provide in Section 5 with an example which falls out of the framework studied in Section 3, however shadow prices can be explicitly defined.
-Finally, some auxiliary lemma and theorem are presented in Appendix.
+In Section 2, we introduce notations and formulate the utility maximization problem under proportional transaction costs with random endowment.
+Section 3 presents our main result, i.e., the existence of shadow prices under the no-short-selling constraint.
+Next, we provide in Section 4 an example which falls out of the framework studied in Section 3, however shadow prices can be explicitly defined.